 Our Top 10 Disneyland Holiday Tips

 We're so hoppin' excited to celebrate the holidays at Disneyland.
 It's the most festive time of the year!
-All the holiday entertainment and fun is back (except World of Color).
+All the holiday entertainment and fun is back, including the holiday dance party and World of Color!

-But there are a few changes at the Disneyland Resort this year as Disneyland continues a phased reopening following its temporary closure due to CVOID-19.
-You'll need to bring a face covering for indoor spaces and transportation vehicles.
+Unfortunately, crowds are back too.
+Even with the theme park reservation in place, capacity is back to normal.
 You'll want to plan and reserve your trip earlier than in years past, from purchasing park tickets to making dining reservations.
-Plus, there will be new time-saving tools to use.
+Plus, there are new time-saving tools to use.
 Dining and entertainment are much more in demand since people seem to be making up for the lost time in their happy place.
-We've taken all this into consideration in developing our Disneyland holiday tips for 2021.
-Our posts on what Disneyland and Disney California Adventure are like right now offer more details and even more tips on visiting at this time.
+We've taken all this into consideration in developing our Disneyland holiday tips for 2022.

 1. Buy and reserve ASAP

-There is a big game-changer this year at Disneyland.
-The theme parks limit capacity, which is great in terms of controlling the crowds and lines.
-But that capacity is limited with a park reservation system, which means the holidays will sell out in advance.
+The reservation system is still in place, which means dates are selling out.
 You need to purchase tickets and reserve your dates now or you will be left out in the cold.
 OK, more like California sunshine, but you will be sad that you cannot get into Disneyland, so it will feel like Elsa has frozen your heart for a second.
 Usually, you could decide last-minute which days to visit and even purchase same-day tickets, but that is not the case this year.
+Although if you have a date in mind that is full, we have a few tricks for finding a reservation.
 Here are your most-important links to planning, purchasing and reserving tickets this holiday season:

 - Disneyland Park Availability Calendar — Check this calendar before you purchase to make sure the parks you want to visit are available on the days you want to visit.
 Compare the Park Hopper calendar versus the 1-Day ticket calendar, as they are different, and you may find better availability with a Park Hopper ticket.